August 28, 2020

 External changes

 You offer goods and services that impact the world, and even if you currently occupy a niche, your own success is certain to create competition.
-A company must always keep an eye on its competitors to stay not just apace but a step ahead.
+To be successful you must keep an eye on your competitors to stay on par with them and to be a step ahead.

 Here are some of the biggest environmental shifts that complicate financial management:

-• Shifts in the market – The companies in your industry aren’t the only ones changing over time.
+• Shifts in the market: The companies in your industry aren’t the only ones changing over time.
 The consumers of your offerings are also evolving, and these changes translate into uncertainties for your ROI.
+Even macro-economic changes can impact the buying habits of your customers.

 Between these and the internal challenges detailed above, financial management can be difficult to maintain.
 But luckily, there are fundamentals to guide you.
 Plus, any business can benefit from implementing flexibility into its financial management scheme.

-Strategic management – As detailed above, strategic management is primarily focused on long-term gains, prioritizing stability, and the holistic health of the company.
+We detailed strategic financial management above, primarily focused on long-term gains, prioritizing stability, and the holistic health of the company.

-Tactical management – This form of management concerns short-term gains and adjustments in day-to-day activities.
+Tactical management on the other hand is more concerned with short-term gains for your business.
+This form of management concerns short-term gains and adjustments in day-to-day activities.
 Any successful financial management must strike a healthy balance between the short and long terms, so tactical management involves:

 • Shifting current practices to adjust to rapid changes